vega178/GraphQL/README.md

 # GraphQL
-Try Graphql data query and manipulation APIs
+Graphql service development and build some test automation scripts.